-It uses breathing techniques, gentle movement and meditation to cleanse, strengthen, and circulate Qi.
-Qigong practice leads to better health and vitality and a tranquil state of mind: it will help accelerate healing, slow ageing, relieve stress and enhance learning.
+Qigong uses breathing techniques, gentle movement and meditation to cleanse, strengthen, and circulate Qi.
+Qigong practice helps generate, channel, conserve, store and direct Qi in the body and leads to both better vitality and a tranquil state of mind: it will help accelerate healing, slow ageing, relieve stress and enhance learning.

-Qigong helps generate, channel, conserve, store and direct Qi in the body for achieving optimum health.
-It is more than just movement exercises like Tai Chi and includes standing and sitting meditations, massage, therapeutic healing techniques, and other health and energy-building practices.
+Qigong is more than just movement exercises like tai chi and includes standing and sitting meditations, massage, therapeutic healing techniques, and other health and energy-building practices.

-Generally both Tai Chi and Qigong exercises have been found helpful for people suffering with breathing difficulties, arthritis, depression, mild nervous disorders, high blood pressure, impotence, headaches and lower back problems.
-Exercises will balance the hormonal system, release toxins and strengthen the immune system.
-They also aid healing processes in the stomach, intestines, kidneys, liver and heart.
+Generally Qigong exercises have been found helpful for people suffering with breathing difficulties, arthritis, depression, mild nervous disorders, high blood pressure, headaches and lower back problems, They may balance the hormonal system, release toxins and strengthen the immune system.
+They may also aid healing processes in the stomach, intestines, kidneys, liver and heart.

 Classes are taught by Lindsay Trevarthen: